PolRF/LM/README.md

 ### Training improvements:

-- [ ] New SOTA AdamW optimizer
-- [ ] Take a look at chinchilla (https://arxiv.org/pdf/2205.14135.pdf)
 - [x] Implement flash attention to speed up training
 - [x] Use a larger dataset to avoid overfitting
-- [ ] Implement caching for the attention mechanism (across the model)
 - [x] Dynamic learning rate
-- [ ] Implement gradient checkpointing to reduce memory usage
 - [x] Implement model checkpoint saving for resuming training
 - [x] Better visualization of training metrics
-- [ ] Implement early stopping
-- [ ] Add pytorch profiler to debug bottlenecks
-- [ ] Take a look at pytorch lightning
 - [x] Config different precision for different parts of the model
 - [x] Compile the model
 - [x] Config optimizer (to be more efficient)